Abraham L. Pennock: Social activism

 Pennock was a devout Quaker who supported women's suffrage and temperance as well as the abolition of slavery.
 He was active in the Underground Railroad and was a founding member of the Free Produce Association, a network of businesses that sold cotton and other products untainted by enslaved labor beginning in 1827.
 He voted in elections for the Free Soil Party and Republican Party, breaking from fellow Quakers who opposed slavery with "moral persuasion" rather than the ballot box.
 Pennock co-founded the Non-Slaveholder, the only periodical devoted to the free produce cause, and co-edited the paper from 1846 through 1847 (lack of subscribers caused the paper to fold in 1850).
 Friends and frequent visitors to his home included George Thompson, James Russell Lowell, Theodore Dwight Weld, and John Greenleaf Whittier.

 Pennock resigned as vice president of the Pennsylvania chapter of the American Anti-Slavery Society in 1841.
 The society had dispatched a delegation of both men and women to an international convention hosted by the British and Foreign Anti-Slavery Society, which admitted male delegates only.
 When the British society rejected the American society's female delegates, the Americans passed a resolution declaring the British behavior "arbitrary and despotic."
 Pennock rejected this heated rhetoric and resigned.
 He believed that the movement needed to focus its efforts on abolitionism and not complicate its efforts with controversies around women's equality.

-Pennock served as secretary (equivalent to president) of the board of managers of Haverford College, a private liberal arts college with Quaker origins just outside Philadelphia, from May 14, 1835 to May 8, 1837.
+Pennock served as secretary (equivalent to president) of the board of managers of Haverford College, a private liberal arts college with Quaker origins just outside Philadelphia, from May 14, 1835, to May 8, 1837.
 He served as a member of the board of managers from 1830 to 1841 and again from 1844 to 1852.

 Personal life

 In his later years, Pennock lived at Hoodland Farm, a large house and property built in 1823 and willed to Pennock's wife, Elizabeth, by his father-in-law, John Sellers II.
-The farmhouse is located in Upper Darby Township, Delaware County, Pennsylvania.
+The farmhouse is located in Upper Darby Township, Pennsylvania.

 Pennock married Elizabeth Sellers on June 7, 1810.
 The couple had nine named children: George, Mary C. John S., Joseph L., Sarah, Ann, Casper, Abraham L., and Isabella.
 Abraham Pennock died at Hoodland in Upper Darby on May 12, 1868.
 Elizabeth Pennock, who had been born in Philadelphia on August 26, 1791, died two years later at Hoodland on June 17, 1870.

 A Pennsylvania state historical marker was dedicated in Pennock's honor at Hoodland on October 24, 1985.